 Mosquito-borne diseases such as malaria and dengue fever are wide-spread across Solomon Islands.
 You should follow the advice of local authorities, the National Travel Health Network and Centre, and avoid being bitten by mosquitoes.

 UK health authorities have classified Solomon Islands as having a risk of Zika virus transmission.
 For information and advice about the risks associated with Zika virus, visit the National Travel Health Network and Centre website.

 Earthquakes are common in Solomon Islands.
 To learn more about what to do before, during and after an earthquake, see the New Zealand government’s GetReadyGetThru website.
 If a major earthquake or landslide occurs close to shore, you should follow the instructions of local authorities, bearing in mind that a tsunami could arrive within minutes.

 The tropical cyclone season normally runs from November to May.
+You should monitor local and international weather updates and follow the advice of the local authorities.
 See Natural disasters

 Fresh and salt water crocodiles and sharks are common.
 Large crocodiles have been seen offshore at beaches near Honiara.
 See Dangerous wildlife

-Medical facilities are very basic throughout Solomon Islands, including Honiara.
-There has been a recent increase in reported cases of dengue fever.
+Medical facilities are very basic throughout Solomon Islands, including in Honiara.
+Contact local health providers for further advice.
 See Health